 A radiotherapy treatment course usually takes five to eight weeks, and patients’ condition determines both the dose and range of radiation.
 An effective radiotherapy treatment requires a series of fractional therapies which often cause different side effects during radiotherapy treatment, resulting in pain and discomfort, leading to interruption of treatment and reducing the effect of tumor treatment.

 The pain medications currently used to control the side effects of the radiotherapy mostly reduce pain by directly inhibiting the central nervous system or inhibiting inflammation, but both leads to various side effects.
-For dermatitis and fibrosis caused by radiotherapy, existing products such as aloe vera, moisturizer, evidently reduce patient discomfort without effective treatment.

 Core Technology of ACA

 Cancer Radiotherapy Pain & Skin Reactions New Drug (ACA) Reduces Radiotherapy Skin Damage by Reducing IL-1β, TNF-α and Oxidative Stress for Radiation Inflammation.